pfrazee/scuttlebot-views/README.md

 It runs user-defined scripts (called "views") to process SSB logs and produce datasets.
 The output datasets are stored and indexed, so other programs (or scripts) can read them.

+*NOTE: search indexing is currently disabled while an issue with the `levi` dep is worked out.*

 **Materialized Views**

 Materialized views are a concept from the [Kappa Architecture](http://www.kappa-architecture.com/).